 Our room was upgraded to a small casita, which was basically a one-bedroom apartment.
 The casita had a full living room and a small kitchen and an eating area.
 The bedroom and bathroom were upstairs.
 Seriously, I think this hotel “room” was about as big as the two-bedroom apartment we live in!

-The water park on the resort was fabulous and can entertain adults and kids alike for several days.
-We also enjoyed a day trip north to Tuzigoot and Montezuma Castle National Monuments.
+The water park on the resort was fabulous and could entertain adults and kids alike for several days.
+We also enjoyed a day trip north to Tuzigoot and Montezuma Castle national monuments.
 A quick warning though… As we drove north the temperatures dropped quickly!
 One day we were sitting by the pool in bathing suits.
 The next day we were driving through sleet as the temperatures dropped below freezing!
 Just something to consider about Arizona in the spring.

 The resort includes the “river ranch” water park with several different pools, a lazy river and other water features.
 There is also a spa, miniature golf, tennis court and health club on site.